When will egg prices come down?

-Eggs have been expensive all year largely because of a nationwide bird flu outbreak, supply chain challenges, and high feed costs.
+Eggs have been expensive all year largely because of a nationwide bird flu outbreak, supply chain challenges, and high feed costs, WKBN reports.
 Bird flu alone knocked out about 10% of laying hens in 2022, said Rodney Holcomb, an agricultural economics professor at Oklahoma State University.

 “It was a perfectly bad storm – not a perfect storm, a perfectly bad storm – of high energy prices, high feed prices, and avian flu,” said Holcomb.
 “It resulted in big price fluctuations we haven’t seen since the avian flu issue of 2015, and this was even worse.”